jonathanmarvens/TideSDK/tide/README.md

 The Module communicates to other modules through "binding".
-Binding is the process of either adding values (primitive, objects, functions etc) to the Kroll runtime or retrieving them.
+Binding is the process of either adding values (primitive, objects, functions etc) to the Tide runtime or retrieving them.
 There are also a small number of other utility functions like logging etc that are exposed by the "API module".

-The binding implementation for each language knows how to box and unbox values back and forth from the Kroll runtime and the native language runtime.
-This is the key part of the magic of Kroll.
+The binding implementation for each language knows how to box and unbox values back and forth from the Tide runtime and the native language runtime.
+This is the key part of the magic of Tide.

 Once bound, you can invoke a function from Ruby which might take a Python function as a reference and return a Javascript object.

-## Kroll
+## Tide

-Kroll itself is the microkernel and set of base modules.
+Tide itself is the microkernel and set of base modules.
 As a standalone, it's really not that useful (yet).
-The power of Kroll is when it's used by another application to expose higher level functionality.
+The power of Tide is when it's used by another application to expose higher level functionality.

-Currently, Kroll is the core of the Titanium product.
+Currently, Tide is the core of the Titanium product.
 In this case, Titanium provides a set of additional modules on top of the base modules such as the windowing environment.  <http://www.appcelerator.com>